LurkAndLoiter/youtube-mpris-fix/README.md

 1. Clone or download this repository.

-2. Navigate to the repositories directory and run the install.sh(see Manual install if you don't trust this.).
+2. Navigate to the repositories directory and run the install.sh(see Manual install if you prefer not to run this.).

 > **TEMPORARY INSTALL**
 >
 > 3. In Firefox, navigate to`about:debugging`
 > 4. Click on `This Firefox` on the left
 > 5. Click the `Load Temporary Add-on...` button
-> 6. Select the `firefoxpkg.zip` inside the `youtube-mpris-fixer` directory
+> 6. Select the `mpris_youtube_fix.xpi` inside the `youtube-mpris-fix` directory
 > 7. The extension will be active until you close Firefox or disable the extension.

-> **PERMANENT INSTALL** *Doesn't work on base Firefox see note 1*
+> **PERMANENT INSTALL**
 >
-> 3. In Firefox, navigate to `about:config`
+> 3. In Firefox, navigate to `about:addons`
-> 4. Set `xpinstall.signatures.required` to `false`
-> 5. Navigate to `about:addons`
-> 6. Click the settings cog wheel `Tools for all add-ons` in the top right.
+> 4. Click the settings cog wheel `Tools for all add-ons` in the top right.
-> 7. Click "Install Add-on From File"
+> 5. Click "Install Add-on From File"
-> 8. Select the `firefoxpkg.zip`
+> 6. Select the `mpris_youtube_fix.xpi`
-> 9. Click `add` on the pop-up *see note 2 for permissions overview*
+> 7. Click `add` on the pop-up *see note for permissions overview*
-> 10. The extension will be active until you remove or disable it.
+> 8. The extension will be active until you remove or disable it.

-> [!NOTE]
-> The permanent install does not work on base Firefox but will work on Dev Nightly and derivatives like LibreWolf and Zen.
-This is a Mozilla decision and would require submitting the add-on for signing to resolve.
-At the moment, I do not consider it tested or complete thus signing will be postponed.

 > [!NOTE]
 > #### Permissions pop-up